WeAreFairphone/community-portal/_i18n/en/angels.md

-Fairphone Angels are active volunteers in you area that offer local technical support.
+Fairphone Angels are active volunteers in your area that offer local technical support.